openedx/edx-documentation/en_us/install_operations/source/installation/devstack/start_devstack.rst

 .. _Starting the Open edX Developer Stack:

 #######################################
-Starting the Open edX Developer Stack
+Starting Open edX Devstack
 #######################################

-This section describes how to start the components in the Open edX developer stack.
+This section describes how to start the components in the Open edX developer stack (devstack).
 To do this, you must connect to the devstack virtual machine, and then start each component.

 .. contents::